rrevi/rrevi.github.io/_posts/2013-05-22-on-having-many-forms.md

 ---

-Many forms can be achieved by teaching others the same behaviors, learning behaviors from your ancestors, and borrowing behavior from others.
+One same message can be achived in many forms: by teaching others a common behavior, by learning behavior from your ancestors, and by borrowing behavior through others.

 In other words, those of computer science textbooks, examples of polymoprhism are: duck typing, inheritance and using modules (in the case of the Ruby language).